UCLALibrary/gitops_kubernetes/README.md

 # gitops_kubernetes

-This gitops repo is used to house the following configuration
+This gitops repo is used to managed deployments via ArgoCD under the UCLA Library's Kubernetes infrastructure

 ## Usage Guide